dapr/docs/howto/deploy-k8s-prod/README.md

-# Guidelines for production-ready deployments on Kubernetes
+# Guidelines for production ready deployments on Kubernetes

-This section outlines recommendations and practices for deploying Dapr to a Kubernetes cluster in a production-ready configuration.
+This section outlines recommendations and practices for deploying Dapr to a Kubernetes cluster in a production ready configuration.

 ## Contents